Islander Baseball Camps

 Prior to joining the Islanders, Smith spent the prior five years as an assistant coach at Angelo State University under head coach Kevin Brooks.
 His duties also included organizing and administrating hitting instruction.
 He managed equipment and field maintenance in addition to serving as the team’s strength and conditioning coordinator.

 Smith also aided in the programs recruiting efforts, recruiting Texas, Oklahoma, New Mexico and Louisiana.
 In 2007, Smith helped Angelo State to Lone Star State Conference and Division Championships, a South Central Regional Championship and a trip to the Division II World Series.

-Over the past three summers, he has coached the Edenton Steamers of the Coastal Plains.
+In past summers, he has coached the Edenton Steamers of the Coastal Plains League.
 In 2007, the Steamers compiled a record of 39-16 winning the North Division titles for each half.
 He was an all-star assistant coach and had six players named to CPL all-star team.